Kasymguly Babaýew: Childhood

 Kasymguly Babayev was born 12 September 1966 in the village Gämi of present-day Ahal Province.
-From 1973 to 1983 Babayev studied in Secondary School № 1 of Anau.
+From 1973 to 1983 Babayev studied in Secondary School No. 1 of Anau.
 Between 1983 and 1989 he studied at the Turkmen State Institute of Economics and Management, and received a degree in economics.

-Professional Career
+Professional career

 From 1984 to 1986 Babayev served in the army.
 From 1989 to 1991 he worked as an economist at the Labor Research Institute of the Turkmenistan State Committee for Labor and Social Security of the USSR.
 Between 1991 and 1993 he taught at the department of management and international economic relations of Turkmen State Institute of Economy and Management, and between 1993 and 1996 at the department of world economy and international economic relations.
 Simultaneously, in September 1991 he was appointed deputy dean of the faculty of commerce and technology, and in September 1992 deputy dean of the faculty of trade and international economic relations.

 Babayev entered postgraduate studies in 1993.
 From 1996 to 2002 he taught at the Department of World Economy and International Economic Relations of Turkmen State University.
 In 2002 he became a senior lecturer in the Department of World Experience Studies of the same university.
 At the same time he served as a deputy dean of the Faculty of Law and International Relations from January 2000 and as a Dean of the Faculty of Law and International Relations of Turkmen State University from September of the same year till February 2007.